STS-2

 STS-2 was the second Space Shuttle mission conducted by NASA, and the second flight of the orbiter Columbia.
 The mission, crewed by Joe H. Engle and Richard H. Truly, launched on November 12, 1981, and landed two days later on November 14, 1981.
 STS-2 marked the first time that a crewed, reusable orbital vehicle returned to space.
 (Note: The uncrewed Gemini 2 suborbital capsule was reused in another uncrewed, suborbital test for the Manned Orbiting Laboratory (MOL) project after significant refurbishment.
 Also, two X-15 airframes (flown by STS-2 Commander Joe Engle) were reused on several suborbital space missions.)
-This mission tested the Shuttle Imaging Radar (SIR) as part of the OSTA-1 (Office of Space and Terrestrial Applications) payload, along with a wide range of other experiments including the Shuttle robotic arm, commonly known as Canadarm.
+This mission tested the Shuttle Imaging Radar (SIR) as part of the OSTA-1 (Office of Space and Terrestrial Applications) payload, along with a wide range of other experiments including the Shuttle Remote Manipulator System, commonly known as Canadarm.

 Other experiments or tests included Shuttle Multispectral Infrared Radiometer, Feature Identification and Location Experiment, Measurement of Air Pollution from Satellites, Ocean Color Experiment, Night/Day optical Survey of Lightning, Heflex Bioengineering Test, and Aerodynamic Coefficient Identification Package (ACIP).
-One of the feats accomplished was various tests on the Orbital Maneuvring System (OMS) including starting and restarting the engines while in orbit and various adjustments to its orbit.
+One of the feats accomplished was various tests on the Orbital Maneuvering System (OMS) including starting and restarting the engines while in orbit and various adjustments to its orbit.
 The OMS tests also helped adjust the Shuttle's orbit for use of the radar.
 During the mission, President Reagan called the crew of STS-2 from Mission Control Center in Houston.

 In the early planning stages of the Space Shuttle program, STS-2 was intended to be a reboost mission for the aging Skylab space station.
 (Note: Fred Haise and Jack Lousma were named as the prime crew for the original STS-2 mission, with Vance D. Brand and C. Gordon Fullerton as backups) However, such a mission was impeded by delays with the Shuttle's development and the deteriorating orbit of Skylab.
 Skylab ultimately de-orbited on July 11, 1979, two years before the launch of STS-2.